 I still put this into practice many years after that session.
+As I did it day after day, I began to realize it was making me more aware of God’s presence and love in my life.
+So, that’s why I call those moments A Jesus Moment.
+It’s a moment when something good can remind us of God’s love.
 What’s my good thing for today?
 I liked the rainy weather this morning.
 The sound of rain is soothing to me, and the smell of rain takes me to a happy place of days curled up with a good book and a favorite soft blanket.

 So, I’d like to leave you with a challenge this week.
 At the end of the day, no matter if you feel like you had a great day or a horrible day, write down one good thing that happened.
 Remember it can be anything; it doesn’t have to be something huge.
 Take it from someone who did this grudgingly at first, it works.
 If you don’t believe me, you can always ask Mr. Potato head.